This article first appeared on August 3, 2017. It has been updated slightly.

 Sorry, got a little over-excited there.
 Perhaps because of the ridiculous and impossible to prove or disprove assertion from Hodge that “Every single time a technology or invention from Livermore goes to the private sector… It creates hundreds of millions, or even billions in wealth.”

 So what’s the stock?
 This is, sez the Thinkolator, Lexagene Holdings (LGX.V, LXXGF), which is a tiny little company with a market cap of about C$45 million that is, as teased, trying to develop an easy-to-use testing machine aimed at the food safety industry.
+It was a 75-cent stock back in August… and just last week… though it has now gotten to about $1.15, thanks almost entirely, I’d wager, to this campaign by Nick Hodge.

-And yes, in case you’re crossing those t’s and dotting those i’s on the clues, the company did go public within the past year, through a reverse merger on the Venture exchange in Canada (and it started trading on teh OTCQB in the US in March)… it is based on scientific work done by the founder, Dr. Jack Regan, who invented this “pathogen detection system” and was previously at Bio-Rad Laboratories doing similar things with blood testing, and at Quantalife and Life Technologies.
-He did, sez his bio, do his post-doctoral work at Lawrence livermore on automated testing of pathogens and bio-weapons — and the company has a “strategic relationship” with that lab and a couple defense-related board members.
+And yes, in case you’re crossing those t’s and dotting those i’s on the clues, the company did go public within the past year, through a reverse merger on the Venture exchange in Canada (and it started trading on the OTCQB in the US in March)… it is based on scientific work done by the founder, Dr. Jack Regan, who invented this “pathogen detection system” and was previously at Bio-Rad Laboratories doing similar things with blood testing, and at Quantalife and Life Technologies.
+He did, sez his bio, do his post-doctoral work at Lawrence Livermore on automated testing of pathogens and bio-weapons — and the company has a “strategic relationship” with that lab and a couple defense-related board members.

 If you need more, the background graphic of Hodge’s ad looks like it was taken from Lexagene’s website… and the basic pitch made is like an exaggerated version of the company’s investor presentation here.

-The company does say that they are hoping to address a near-$20 billion market — that’s the combination of food safety, water quality testing, veterinary diagnostics, and aquaculture testing, and their selling proposition seems to be that their machine will make it easier and faster to do this kind of pathogen testing on site, using any kind of liquids and testing for a couple dozen different pathogens, starting with Salmonella and e. coli.
+The company does say that they are hoping to address a near-$20 billion market (they say $17.8 billion — that’s the combination of food safety, water quality testing, veterinary diagnostics, and aquaculture testing, and their selling proposition seems to be that their machine will make it easier and faster to do this kind of pathogen testing on site, using any kind of liquids and testing for a couple dozen different pathogens, starting with Salmonella and e. coli.

 The presentation is fairly compelling in describing their opportunity — but, well, it’s an investor presentation, they’re supposed to be compelling.
 I have no idea how their machine will do when it’s in competition with all the other protocols and devices for food safety testing that are out there — it sounds like their machine will be faster and more accurate than some, it’s basically a microfluidics genetic testing machine, from what I can gather, and I don’t know if that’s really a better or more accurate or more cost-effective way of sampling the runoff from your lettuce farm for e. coli (or whatever).